Acquired

 by Yann Vasnier , Calice Becker , Rodrigo Flores-Roux

 DKNY Gold is an Eau de Parfum launched in 2006, created by Yann Vasnier, Calice Becker, and Rodrigo Flores-Roux.
-The fragrance settles into a heart of Jasmine, Violet Leaf, Amber, and Patchouli.
+Gold opens with Black Locust and Lily, settles into a heart of Jasmine, Violet Leaf, and Clove, and dries down to a base of Amber and Patchouli.
+DKNY's Gold carries an Acquired verdict, a white floral-led wear.

 This is a proper love-it-or-hate-it perfume; a big, brassy lily for those who want to make an entrance.
 If you like your florals shy and retiring, look elsewhere.
 This isn't subtle, and it certainly isn't mass-market sweet.